Xilinx/Vitis_Model_Composer/AIE_HDL/Connecting_AIE_to_HDL/README.md

 ![System Generator](images/system_generator.png)

 ## Step 2 Know the initiation interval(ii) of your HDL design
-A factor in setting the Output Sample Time in the AIE to HDL block is the initiation interval of the HDL subsystem.
+A factor in setting the parameters of the AIE to HDL block is the initiation interval of the HDL subsystem.
 As mentioned earlier, simulation in HDL domain is cycle accurate.
 An HDL design may not be ready to accept a new data at every cycle (the tready signal from the HDL design will be set to zero when the HDL design cannot accept new samples).
 For example, if an HDL design accepts a new sample every 10th cycles, the design would have an initiation interval (or ii) of 10.
 A design that can accept a new sample at every clock cycle has an initiation interval of one.